Allkem

-Allkem Limited, known as Orocobre Limited until 30 November 2021, is a mineral resource company based in Brisbane, Australia.
-The company's present focus is on lithium and borax mining operations within Argentina.
-Since 2007 Orocobre Ltd. is registered at the Australian Securities Exchange ASX (symbol: AKE) and as of 2010 listed on the (Toronto Stock Exchange) TSX (symbol: ORL).
-The company is included in the S&P/ASX 300 Index.
+Allkem Limited, known as Orocobre Limited until 30 November 2021, is an Australian mining company.
+Allkem's portfolio includes lithium brine operations in Argentina, a hard-rock lithium operation in Australia and a lithium hydroxide conversion facility in Japan.
+Allkem was cross-listed on the Australian Securities Exchange and Toronto Stock Exchange.
+In May 2023, Allkem agreed terms to merge with Livent.
+In January 2024, Allkem and Livent merged to form Arcadium Lithium.

 Projects

 Salar de Olaroz

 The Salar de Olaroz is a salt lake in the province of Jujuy in northwestern Argentina, close to the Chilean border.
 The project consists of 63,000 hectares of tenements over a salar known to contain high values of lithium and potash in brine.
 In October 2012, Orocobre and Toyota Tsusho Corporation (TTC) executed a definitive joint venture agreement to develop the Olaroz Lithium Project.
 Earlier in the year, in June 2012, Orocobre had entered into an agreement with Jujuy Energia y Mineria Sociedad del Estado (JEMSE), a mining investment company owned by the provincial Government of Jujuy, whereby JEMSE will hold an equity interest in the Olaroz project and in return provide assistance during its development.

 Results from a definitive feasibility study (DFS) released May 3, 2011 suggest that the Olaroz project has a large resource base of 6.5 million tonnes of lithium carbonate equivalent with a project mine life estimated at 40 years.
 The design capacity of the Olaroz operation has been increased to 17,500 tonnes per annum (tpa) of battery grade lithium carbonate, from 16,400 tpa originally provided for in the DFS.
 Expected potash recovery has also been increased to approximately 20,000 tpa compared to 10,000 tpa.
 Potash operations are not currently included in the immediate project plans or economics at this time, but are said to be considered in future development phases.